StackOverFlowWhereArtThou/fetch-receipt-processor-challenge/README.md

 # Overview

+This is a simple API built to satisfy the requirements stated here on the fetch [Receipt Processor Challenge](https://github.com/fetch-rewards/receipt-processor-challenge)

-This API was built using Node JS with express.
+This API was built using Node JS with express and Typescript.

 # Docker Image